Custom Made

 Step 3: Sourcing the Pearls

-“The Autore pearls were specially sourced for this necklace.
+“The Autore pearls - which form one of the designs for this necklace - were specially handsourced for the piece.
 Look closely and you’ll see that the strand consists of graduating sizes, from smaller to larger pearls,” says Matthew.

 “At this stage, we’ve handcrafted various elements of the brooch, including the gallery and seats for the 24.34ct tourmaline and surrounding sapphires.